gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 const REGEXP = /(?<REGEXP>r\/((?:[^\/\\]|\\.)*)\/(\w*?\b)?)/;
 ```

-That will match expressions like `r/ characters that aren't slashes or escaped slashes /`.
+That will match expressions like `r/ characters that aren't slashes or escaped characters /`.

 It is better to take advantage of the `value` transformer to return as value  an object
 describing the regexp: